sureline logo

 Conservation Express deckers

-Olympics Bid Dart Sureline are backing the Olympics bid!
-The latest acquisition, an ex-London 24-seater Dart pictured in Weymouth in March 2005.
+Olympics Bid Dart Sureline backing the Olympics bid!
+The then latest acquisition, an ex-London 24-seater Dart pictured in Weymouth in March 2005.

 Low floor Mercedes for Bridport routes The new low floor Mercedes delivered to Sureline in April 2005 for their Bridport area routes 43 and 73

-Sureline continues to amaze.
-On 23rd June 2005 they celebrated jointly with First Bus the 100th anniversary of the start of bus services in the Weymouth area.
-It was in 1905 that the Great Western Railway introduced a service of road cars between Radipole, Weymouth and Wyke Regis, which still forms part of today's Sureline route.
+Sureline continued to amaze.
+On 23 June 2005 they celebrated jointly with First Bus the 100th anniversary of the start of bus services in the Weymouth area.
+It was in 1905 that the Great Western Railway introduced a service of road cars between Radipole, Weymouth and Wyke Regis, which still then formed part of the Sureline route.

 After a celebration lunch for invited guests the Sureline single-deck open topper C407VVN was operated in GWR chocolate and cream livery complete with driver and conductor in period costume.